roman-milk/roman-milk.github.io/best-wife-ever-12-days-of-sexmas.md

  3. When my wife was drunk she became very foul-mouthed and naughty.

  By the time I arrived at the pub it was 5:30 and the last half of happy hour.
 My wife and her colleagues were well on their way to drunk as they were already onto shooters.
-Report_Story #2